-Real-Time Assessent of UNICEF's covid-19 response in Easten and Southern Africa to support a contexualised delivery of essential services
+Real-Time Assessment of UNICEF's Covid-19 response in Eastern and Southern Africa to support a contextualised delivery of essential services

 This assessment has four over-arching assessment questions which address:

 - Whether the response is needs based and adaptive

 - The response to Covid-19 in terms of implementation, and quality

 - Early lessons and their applicability to different settings

 These over-arching questions have been broken down into specific assessment questions, and assessment activities will be carried out to generate evidence to address them.
 As this assessment aims to provide rapid feedback on the progress and quality of the Covid-19 response, the principal focus of assessment questions will remain on programme adaptation, progress on implementation, quality of response, and lessons for the next phase of the RTA.